 Expertise Meets Agility

 RockCreek is large enough to offer deep expertise, sophisticated technology and wide array of investment options.
 We are nimble enough to adapt to shifting market conditions, with a goal to avoid looming risks and exploit emerging opportunities.

 Founder & CEO

-Ms. Beschloss holds an MPhil (Honors) in Economics from Oxford University, where she taught international trade and economic development.
-She is the co-author of The Economics of Natural Gas (Oxford) and author of numerous journal articles.
+Ms. Beschloss holds an MPhil (Honors) in Economics from the University of Oxford, where she taught international trade and economic development.
+She is the co-author of The Economics of Natural Gas and author of numerous journal articles on energy and finance.